 - 30g of chopped raw pistachios

 Preheat the oven to 200c/180c fan and line a large baking sheet with baking paper.
 Tip the pistachios onto the baking tray and roast for six minutes.
 Leave to cool (I left the oven on at this point)

 Put the roasted pistachios into a food processor and blitz till they are a powder, about two minutes.
 Add the icing sugar and baking powder and whizz up till they are mixed together.
 Add the egg yolk and whizz up again, at this stage it should still look like breadcrumbs.
 Set aside.

 In a big bowl whisk up the egg white with the salt and till it reaches soft peaks.
-Add the almond mixture and with a wooden spoon, mix together to form a dough.
+Add the pistachio mixture and with a wooden spoon, mix together to form a dough.
 It’s fairly sticky.
 Divide the dough into 8 balls and place on the baking sheet with enough space for them to spread.
 You might want to do this with damp fingers if it’s too sticky.
 Sprinkle with the chopped pistachios and bake for 8- 10 minutes or until the edges start to get golden.

 Take out of the oven and leave to cool for a bit then put them on a plate and cool in the fridge, which will make the more chewy.
 Serve straight away with a strong coffee.